 You’ll receive your bonus once.
 You’ll receive your salary every year you stay with that employer.
 That large lump sum may make it easier to pay off your medical school debt or make a down payment on a mortgage, but it may not be worth it in the long run.

-A bigger salary is always better than a substantial bonus, especially if you intend to stay with that employer for several years.
+A bigger salary is always better than a substantial one-time payment, especially if you intend to stay with that employer for several years.

 What to Do If Your Request Gets Denied